Stand of Birch

 14’6” x 13’6” x 4’

-Balanced on one of its five points, Falling Star brings a piece of the sky down to earth atop the toboggan hill of Half Moon Bay Park in Ottawa.
+Balanced on one of its five points, Falling Star brings a piece of the sky down to earth atop the toboggan hill at Half Moon Bay Park in Nepean, Ottawa.
 Creating a bridge between the immensity of the celestial universe and our place on earth, the etched and pitted surface of the cast aluminum star tells the story of its long journey.
-At night light gently shines through hundreds of tiny holes referencing a starry sky.
+At night light gently shines through the hundreds of tiny holes in the star referencing a starry sky.

 Archive